Graunke/Graunke/README.md

 # Hi there 👋

+## Im doing some projects for the Masters graduation that may be helpful for someone.
 <!--
 **Graunke/Graunke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.